 This unit is designed to substantially develop the understanding of computer networks, distributed systems and their related areas.
 Computer system and network components are analysed with their relevant characteristics of cost, speed and capacity.
-Consideration is given to system characteristics and

-SYLLABUS CODE: FIN 404

-SYLLABUS TITLE: INTERNATIONAL

-FINANCIAL MANAGEMENT
+Consideration is given to system characteristics and applicability.
+Communication software, hardware and protocols are related to a complete network and system by both functional and application considerations.
+Where possible, examples of on-site systems will be incorporated to reinforce theoretical work.

-NUMBER OF CREDITS: 4
+SYLLABUS CODE: FIN 404 SYLLABUS TITLE: INTERNATIONAL FINANCIAL MANAGEMENT NUMBER OF CREDITS: 4